 - A good web site is good, but a great one is better.

 Despite the fact that there are many horrible web sites out there with ugly designs, broken links, outdated or just plain wrong information, or nefarious aims, almost anyone can have a “good” web site.
 But it takes the magic touch of a talented, conscientious designer to make a web site “great”.
 Stock images are fine – but we search to make sure they’re not overused.
-If you need unique images, our photography services can provide you with one-of-a-kind original works.
-Lists are great, but unless they’re organized in a sensible way with some visual eye-candy or helpful illustrations, they can lull a visitor to sleep – or to that “X” in the top corner.
+If you need unique images, our photography and photo editing services can provide you with one-of-a-kind original works.
+Lists are great, but unless they’re organized in a sensible way with some visual eye-candy or helpful illustrations to break up the monotony of long ones, they can lull a visitor to sleep – or to that “X” in the top corner.
 Copywriting can be purely functional or it can be fun, educational or edgy.
 Which do you think holds attention better?
 Which will be consistent with who you are, what you offer, and what you stand for?
 Does it coordinate with all your social media accounts and printed collateral and promotional material?
 We take all that into consideration through consultations with you about what your goals are and who your target audience is.
 We find a way to translate those facets into a visual essence that influences the viewer in a positive yet subtly unconscious way.
-We can add those little “extras” like favicons, specialty pages, clever customizations, and an injection of wit that can make you stand apart from the pack.
+We can add those little “extras” like favicons, specialty pages, clever customizations such as personalized 404-page-not-found defaults, and an injection of wit that can make you stand apart from the pack.

 Stand out.
 Be unique.
 Show them why you’re the difference they’ve been looking for!